 Scott and his team work with a variety of clients and their approaches really depend on the client situation.
 For a number of them, they are not well known and want to get recognition in their industry space.
 For clients in a commodity space, he recommends being much more aggressive.

-It ties directly to this, if I find out about your brand, I’m going to search and what will be seen?
+It ties directly to this, if I find out about your brand, I’m going to search it and what will I see?

 Chances are, one of the first things they will see is reviews.
 Ask Scott said, “They are extremely important.
 If you don’t have many reviews, how will I be able to trust you?”